tahaMertAgim29/Basic-Spring-Security/README.md

 >[!TIP]
 > You can use this Youtube playlist if you are interested in Spring Security.
 Since it is long, you should find the videos which are associated with Security

+> [!WARNING]
+> Before starting, you should be sure that you have already understood Springboot fundamentally otherwise it might be seen hard to you.

-Youtube Playlist (Find the Spring Security ones):
+**Youtube Playlist (Find the Spring Security ones):**
 (https://www.youtube.com/playlist?list=PLstEgQdEnMSY8Q2kRHFdUrwgB6VPL4CjC)

+## MySQL Link